MicrosoftDocs/win32/desktop-src/DevIO/device-event-types.md

 ---
-Description: To determine the device event type when processing a WM\_DEVICECHANGE message, examine the wParam parameter. ms.assetid: 17078548-879d-4a11-a268-27d1f30180ab
+description: To determine the device event type when processing a WM\_DEVICECHANGE message, examine the wParam parameter. ms.assetid: 17078548-879d-4a11-a268-27d1f30180ab
 title: Device Event Types
 ms.topic: article